MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The advanced client settings for **ExternalContentMarkingToRemove**, which can [remove headers and footers from other labeling solutions](client-admin-guide-customizations.md#remove-headers-and-footers-from-other-labeling-solutions) now supports custom layouts.

+**Additional changes:**

+- When the scanner's schedule is set to Always, there is now a delay of 30 seconds between scans.

 ## Version 1.37.19.0

 **Released**: 09/17/2018